 BA (Vind), MA (Dal), PhD (U of T)

-Maria Euchner is a Faculty Fellow in the Foundation Year Program.
+Maria Euchner is a Senior Fellow in the Foundation Year Program.
 Dr. Euchner graduated from the University of King’s College in 1999 with a BA in Classics and German and with an MA in German from Dalhousie University.
 She completed her PhD on discourses of forgetting in Elektra, examining literature, opera, film, philosophy, and fine art.

 Current Research Projects